jewelsofthought/neshama/site/posts/qkab/line.md

 Are these memories that you hold to real?
 Do they not also merge and meld in the flow of time, till what really happened is vague.
 Even the feelings associated with that event will morph, and become more basic&mdash;as in good/bad, pain/pleasure, etc.

 For we must remember that history is seldom a true rendering of events and how they unfolded, always being only the stories by the victors and sometimes the survivors.

-# Infinity

-$$ 0 < n < N < \infty $$

-No matter how large $$ N $$ is, even choosing the highest number you can imagine for this $$ N $$, these is always another number, say $$ N+1 $$, that is larger than $$ N $$, but less than $$\infty$$.
-This is a simple definition of infinity: as the "number" that is always larger than the largest number we can think of.

-## Which way [ inf <->1 ]?

-Any narrative that attemps to describe the "real" world(s)(s) we live can only be approached from one of two perspectives:

-1. Outside [ infinite -> 1 ]:
-   From the perspective of the infinite to the finite;
-2. Inside [ 1 -> infinite ]:
-   From the separate point of individual consciousness expanding into the unknown realms of the possibly infinite.
-   This is a gap that the finite can never bridge, because the finite cannot contain the infinite whereas the infinite can contain an [unimaginable amount of finities](infinity.html){}.